-Of the total budget, 97% is used to reimburse medical providers for services and about 3% is used for program administration. \$160,356,889 is used for CHIP.xvi
+Of the total budget, 97% is used to reimburse medical providers for services and about 3% is used for program administration. \$160,356,889 is used for CHIP.
+In 2019, approximately 24.2% of the spending was for children ages 0-18, 9% for adults (ages 19-64), 42.9% for individuals with disabilities, and 23.9% for seniors ages 65 and older. xvi

-Provider Types: Health services are provided to children through private physicians, 82 Mississippi County Health department clinics operating at 87 sites, 21 federally qualified health centers (FQHC), school health nurses, Indian Health Service clinics, and Community Mental Health clinics.xvi
+Provider Types: Health services are provided to children through private physicians, 82 Mississippi County Health department clinics operating at 87 sites, 21 federally qualified health centers (FQHC), school health nurses, Indian Health Service clinics, and Community Mental Health clinics.xvii

 Number of Providers: The Division of Medicaid employs 885 people with approximately 600 staff in 30 Regional Medicaid Offices and 300 in the central office.
-DOM was funded for 1,011 total positions. xvii As of April 30, 2022, DOM had 1,636 providers enrolled as EPSDT providers.xviii Information about the number of providers who accept Medicaid is not readily available.
+DOM was funded for 1,011 total positions.xviii As of April 30, 2022, DOM had 1,636 providers enrolled as EPSDT providers.xix Information about the number of providers who accept Medicaid is not readily available.